-1. Any form of dishonesty, including cheating, plagiarism, or furnishing false information to the College.

-Cheating is defined, for academic purposes, to include, but not be limited to, the use of unauthorized aids (such as crib sheets or other items such as written materials; drawings; lab reports; discarded computer printouts, stored information, or programs); unauthorized assistance on take-home exams or projects; copying, or copying from another student's work; soliciting, providing, and/or receiving any unauthorized aid or assistance (whether orally or in writing); or similar or equivalent acts contrary to the principles of academic honesty.

-Plagiarism is defined to include the act of using in one's work, or as one's work, the work of another without clearly indicating that the work is someone else's and stating the source of the other's work.
+- Any form of dishonesty, including but not limited to, cheating, plagiarism, or furnishing false information to any employee, representative, or agent of the College. - a.
+Cheating is defined, for academic purposes, to include, but not be limited to, the use of unauthorized aids (such as crib sheets; written materials; drawings; lab reports; discarded computer printouts, stored information, or programs); unauthorized assistance on take-home exams or projects; copying, or copying from another student's work; soliciting, providing, and/or receiving any unauthorized aid or assistance (whether orally or in writing); or similar or equivalent acts contrary to the principles of academic honesty. - b.
+Plagiarism is defined to include the act of using in one's work, or as one's work, the work of another without clearly indicating that the work is someone else's and stating the source of the other's work. - c.
+The unauthorized use of Artificial Intelligence (AI) is defined to include, but not be limited to, the use of automated writing services, Algenerated content, or any other form of AI assistance, and is considered a form of academic dishonesty. - Furnishing false information is defined to include, but not be limited to, submitting falsified documents during the enrollment process, providing forged doctor's excuses, giving a false report or providing false information during a Title IX grievance process, or engaging in any other deceptive practices involving documents or information.